deynabaevax/brain-tumor-classification/README.md

 <h1 align="center">Brain Tumor Classification with Deep Learning</h1>

 <p>This project is part of my minor AI for Society that I have completed at Fontys University of Applied Sciences.
-I wanted to challenge myself throughout this minor and decided to how to apply deep learning algorithms.
+I wanted to challenge myself throughout this minor and decided to apply deep learning algorithms.
 The algorithms chosen were CNN and EfficientNetBO. </p>

 Here are two of the notebooks on which I have worked on.
 The first one is representing the CNN algorithm and the second one is the EfficientNetBO algorithm.